aieng-lab/sbert-comment-classification/README.md

     3.7. `evaluate_submission_s2-1.ipynb`: Evaluate candidates in terms of classification performance, runtime, and GFLOPS for a given language.
     3.8. `analyze_results_s2-2.ipynb`: Analyze the second part of the results of the second experimentation stage.
 Aggregate classification performance, runtime, GFLOPS, and submission scores by language.
     3.9. `evaluate_submission_s2-2.ipynb`: Evaluate candidates in terms of classification performance, runtime, and GFLOPS across languages.
 Candidates migth use different pre-trained embedding models and head types.
+    3.10. `evaluate_nb.ipynb`: Trains and evaluates a very simple Naive Bayes model that uses a bag-of-words representation of the comments.
+This candidate achieves a very high submission score because (0.682) but is not competitive in terms of classification performance (0.47).

 ### Submission

 The best combinations of embedding model and classification head (one for language) are published on Hugging Face with the IDs `fabiancpl/nlbse25_java`, `fabiancpl/nlbse25_python`, and `fabiancpl/nlbse25_pharo`.
+Additionally, the Naive Bayes model is provided in the `evaluate_nb.ipynb` notebook.

 When running the original evaluation notebook with these models on Google Colab (see [here](https://colab.research.google.com/drive/17Bep6v_1Ia_dVKNnVtg_myr7GMRhPfn1?usp=sharing)), the submission score obtained is 0.65, a little lower than that reported in the paper (0.67).
 This is attributed to the difference in the GPUs between Google Colab and the local experimentation environment.